Think that you stink at budgeting? You don’t need to be a math wizard; all you need are these 7 budgeting skills to succeed.

 Budgeting skill #4 – forethought

-To be an effective budgeter, you need to be able to plan ahead (to a certain extent) and see what your upcoming expenses will be, and work those expenses into your monthly budgeting process.
+To be an effective budgeter, you need to be able to do some financial forecasting.
+That is, to plan ahead and see what your monthly income will be and what your upcoming expenses will be, and work those expenses into your monthly budgeting process.

 For example, think of annual subscriptions, presents for birthdays & Christmas, plan for the one-offs (i.e., new tires for your car, HVAC serviced annually, Valentine’s Day gift, etc.)